Young-ook/terraform-aws-eks/modules/alb-ingress/README.md

 ## Quickstart
 ### Setup
-This is a Helm chart for ALB Ingress controller.
+This is a terraform module to deploy Helm chart for ALB Ingress controller.
 ```hcl
 module "eks" {
   source                     = "Young-ook/eks/aws"